 So think outside the box.
 How can you find an accountability partner who helps you stick to your fitness goals?
 I think you’ll be amazed at how much it helps.

 Looking for some extra accountability?
 Be sure to join the I’m Busy Being Awesome Facebook group here!

 You might have noticed that I mentioned tracking a few times in this post already.
 That’s because tracking is one of my favorite ways to stick to my goals.
 Perhaps it’s the type-A personality in me, but my motivation soars when I can check off a box, record my stats, and visually see my progress unfold.

 And the best part is, you can track almost anything!
-So whether you’re focused on sessions at the gym, weightless goals, or eating habits, you can boost your motivation through tracking.
+So whether you’re focused on sessions at the gym, weight loss goals, or eating habits, you can boost your motivation through tracking.

 In fact, because I’ve seen the positive effects of tracking on many different people over the years, I decided to create the ultimate fitness tracker to help you reach your goals.
 Not only does it track your gym attendance and log your workouts, but it also helps you plan your routines, track your daily habits, map out your weekly menu and shopping list, keep a food log, and reflect on your motivation and progress.

-And what’s more, because you’re a fantastic Busy Awesome Reader, if you click here, you’ll get a FREE 8.5×11 download of the weekly motivator, as well as a 10% off code to use on your tracker order!
-How great is that?
+And what’s more, because you’re a fantastic Busy Awesome Reader, if you click here, you’ll get a FREE 8.5×11 download of the weekly motivator!

-So grab your freebie and 10% off code, start tracking your progress, and stick with your fitness goals for good!
+So grab your freebie, start tracking your progress, and stick with your fitness goals for good!